Honda e hatchback review

 There are two trim levels - base and Advance - and neither feel short of equipment.
-Hi-resolution cameras take the place of wing mirrors and are standard, unlike on the Audi e-tron SUV where they’re an option on a car that is around double the price.
+High-resolution cameras take the place of wing mirrors and are standard, unlike on the Audi e-tron SUV where they’re an option on a car that is around double the price.
 The Honda e also comes with Apple CarPlay and Android Auto, keyless entry and start (and the ability to unlock the car with compatible smartphones), pop-out door handles, LED lights and a rear-view camera.

 The Honda e’s range is slightly disappointing at 137 miles (125 for cars with the biggest wheels), which is considerably less than the Renault ZOE and Peugeot e-208, but about the same as the Mazda MX-30.
 Batteries are heavy, so it’s a choice of a longer range or a more exciting driving experience, and Honda has opted for the latter.
-The range should still be plenty for most people, with the average commuter only needing to recharge once a week.
+The range should still be plenty for most people, with the average driver only needing to recharge every few days.
 Handily, fast-charging is standard if you do need to drive further afield.

 The Honda e has a smaller turning circle than a London taxi, so it’s incredibly manoeuvrable and parking is super-easy.
 The instant surge of torque from the electric motor gives quick acceleration and while it may be a city car, the Honda e isn’t out of its depth when you find yourself on a twisty back road.

 Hondas are renowned for their near-bulletproof reliability, and we’ll have to wait to see if the e can live up to that reputation.
 Electric cars have fewer moving parts so, in theory, there’s less to go wrong, but the Honda e does sit on a bespoke new platform.
 The Honda e is fitted with a full roster of standard driver assistance systems and has a four-star Euro NCAP safety rating.